jamesjjcondon/rad_pl/README.md

 (This makes it easy to move machines and share with colleagues.)

-## 4. Start training
+# Start training on MedNIST
+- care of Arturo Polanco: https://github.com/apolanco3225/Medical-MNIST-Classification

-- from the rad_pl directory type `python train.py`
+- from the rad_pl directory type

+`python train.py`

-## 5. Test out hyperparameters and pytorch_lightning.Trainer flags
+## Test out hyperparameters and pytorch_lightning.Trainer flags
 Check out the trainer section on pytorch_lightning docs page.
 Currently: https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html

-## 6. Use tensorboard to view learning curves:
+## Use tensorboard to view learning curves:
 `tensorboard --logdir '...<your-DATADIR->\logs'`

-## 7.Do your own inference and evaluation
+## Do your own inference and evaluation

-## 8. Try customising to a different dataset and with different file formats
+## Try customising to a different dataset and with different file formats
 - learn to use IPython.embed() to debug!
 It'll save you a LOT of time.

 if you want help with a dicom pytorch dataset, pm me.